practical-engelbart/vijaymateti.com/content/post/Building-my-blog-using-Hugo-hosted-on-AWS-S3-and-Cloudfront-CDN-Docker-style.md

 docker build --build-arg HUGO_VERSION=0.53 --rm -f "Dockerfile" -t hugo:latest .
 ```

-May be you can wrap them all up in Makefile but I like to run these commands on terminal to feel connected with docker.
+May be you can wrap them all up in Makefile but I like to run these commands on terminal to feel connected with docker once in a while.